|

 "John Holt" was 19 when the Eight founded Beta Theta Pi

-Jefferson County, Mississippi.
-He was a grandson of Major Thomas Holt,
+County, Mississippi.
+He was a grandson of Major Thomas Holt, who was on

-was the first president of Alpha Chapter, giving his inaugural address
+the first president of Alpha Chapter, giving his inaugural address on August

-on August 8, 1939.
-He roomed in the home of Captain Joel Collins,
+8, 1939.
+He roomed in the home of Captain Joel Collins, Indian-fighter,

-Indian-fighter, pioneer settler, surveyor of Oxford Township, secretary
+pioneer settler, surveyor of Oxford Township, secretary and Miami University

-and Miami University superintendent, who played a material role in
+superintendent, who played a material role in Miami's survival.

 |